Fine Art Foundation

 ARTS-1115 | Perceptual Studies 2 | 5 | ||

-This course builds on the techniques and materials explored in Perceptual Studies 1.
-Students will further explore and evaluate the visual world with an emphasis placed on concept development, analysis and interpretation of the visual world.
-Students are encouraged to experiment with drawing media.
-Students will work in a variety of scales and in a variety of drawing media. | ||||
+This course builds on the techniques and materials explored in ARTS 1110 (Perceptual Studies 1).
+Students will further explore and evaluate the visual world with an emphasis placed on concept development, analysis and interpretation of perceptions.
+Students are encouraged to experiment with processes, scale and materials and will include expanded studies in life drawing. | ||||

 ARTS-1113 | Painting 2 | 5 | ||

-This course is designed to advance the basic understanding of colour theory and painting techniques acquired in Painting 1.
+This course is designed to advance the basic understanding of colour theory and painting techniques acquired in ARTS 1111 (Painting 1).
 Expanded colour theory, increasingly complex techniques and compositional strategies are emphasized.
-Students will be introduced to the uses of various acrylic mediums and will explore a variety of supports/grounds and scales in their work.
-The language of painting will continue to develop as well as an introductory understanding of the concept-development, inspirations and processes of painting throughout history. | ||||
+Students will be introduced to the uses of various acrylic mediums and will explore a variety of supports/grounds and scales in their projects.
+The language of painting will continue to develop as well as an introductory understanding of concept-development, inspirations, and processes of painting throughout history. | ||||

 ARTS-1114 | Sculpture 2 | 5 | ||

-A continuation of Sculpture 1, this course encourages the further development of understanding sculpture through studio practice.
-Problem solving in three dimensions and issues including perception, metaphor, communication and composition will be discussed and explored through projects, discussions and presentations.
-Fundamental development of technical skills and manipulation of media are explored while maintaining safe and appropriate use of tools and materials. | ||||
+A continuation of ARTS 1112 (Sculpture 1) this course encourages development of sculpture's visual language through studio practice.
+Problem-solving in three dimensions and issues including perception, metaphor, communication, and composition will be discussed and explored through projects and presentations.
+Assemblage formats, including installation will further develop technical abilities.
+Various manipulation of media are explored while maintaining safe and appropriate use of tools and materials. | ||||

 COMM-3074 | Communications for Design | 3 | ||